Katz’s: Autobiography of a Delicatessen

 This elegant and hefty tome may be small in dimension, but it contains almost 650 striking photographs by Baldomero Fernandez.
 It is a great visual record of the day-to-day operations of this long-famous deli, including the people on both sides of the counter, the storied cutting stations, the distinctive signage, the remarkably small kitchen, and more.
 The images capture the vibrant dynamic of the endless flow of customers on a busy night as well as the rare quiet moments when most of the city is asleep and the well-worn chairs and tables sit empty.

 In a short introduction, part-owner Jake Dell reveals the deli’s rich and compelling history and discusses traditional Jewish deli foods, including the different preparations for pastrami and corned beef.
-Travel Channel star Adam Richman provides a very personal and evocative foreword.
-No need to be a New Yorker.
-This book will prove equally irresistible to both the regulars and the uninitiated who have yet to walk on the famous sawdust-covered terrazzo floor, ticket in hand.
+Travel Channel star Adam Richman provides a personal and moving foreword.